nessalc/lapo-presenter-notes/README.md

 1. Add a note referencing the source of the material that is being added or changed.

+1. Please follow the same formatting, and yes, although a bit tedious, cookie crumb heading and footing references.

 ## Authors
 **Chris Ketron** - Initial compilation of LAPO source material and additional research and validation into these MarkDown notes pages.